 1 Make your own with cotton balls and Vaseline.

-2 A small Swiss Army knife and a pair of plyers can be used in place of a Leatherman type of multi-tool.
+2 Consider a Swiss Army knife and a pair of pliers as a cheaper alternative to a Leatherman type multi-tool.

 3 Snare wire is illegal in some places.
 Use fishing leader instead.

 Water is extremely important!
 You should have at least 1 liter/day or 0.25 gallon/day for each person that's relying on the kit.
 This only accounts for the bare minimum of drinking water, you'll need additional water for cooking, washing, etc.